 Not sure if you qualify for a marriage-based green card?
 Start by checking your eligibility.

 Who must submit their military records?

-Only the spouse applying for a green card from abroad must provide military records.
+Only the family member or spouse applying for a green card from abroad must provide military records.
 (There is no such requirement for spouses applying for a green card from within the United States.)
 You must send your records to the National Visa Center (NVC) after submitting your Online Green Card Application (DS-260).
 You must also bring your military records to your green card interview.